 They should make age-appropriate choices to feel more in charge of their own lives.
 Give them house chores.
 They will feel competent and excercise their problem-solving skills.

-Let them choose something important.
-They should plan the stages on how to do it and track progress.
+Let them choose something important to strive for.
+They should plan the stages on how to do it and track their own progress.
 Encourage them to be proud of what they have achieved so far.
+Many a little makes a mickle.

 Praise their effort, not their qualities – they are not “the best of all“ but they “did a great job with…“

 They should do something for someone else.
 Help, give or clean out.
-This way they can be proud of themselves.
+This way they can be proud of their achievements.
+This way they are making a difference in someone else’s life.

-I have created the image below for my kitchen fridge.
-Feel free to use or share it with your friends 😉 If you’d like to read more about parenting and growing up, subscribe to my weekly email or see my book Just a blackbird – The story about growing up.
+If you’d like to read more about parenting and growing up, subscribe to my weekly email.
+You will get a free e-book on how to raise children to become satisfied people.
+Also, take a look at the topics I dealt with in my children’s book Just a blackbird – The story about growing up.